 Another tactic that burglars employ to choose when targeting a home is looking for easy entry points.
 A window left open or a door that's slightly ajar is just asking for trouble, be extra vigilant when you leave the house.
 Note that even a locked door can be an easy entry point if you leave a key in an obvious and easily accessible place eg... under the mat (the first place any burglar would look).

 If you want to keep your belongings safe and out of the hands of burglars, don't hesitate to get in touch.
-We have a range of systems that you can combine to create a bespoke security solution for your home!
+Now you know what burglars are looking for, you can enquire about our range of security systems for your home!
 Call us on 029 20 753 251 now.